sap-tutorials/sap-build-process-automation/tutorials/spa-forms-table/spa-forms-table.md

     <!-- border -->![Automation](024.png)

-### Create Rejection Notification Form with Tables
+### Create rejection notification form with tables

 1. In the **Overview** tab, click the **Create** dropdown and choose **Form** under **Process** section.